bbauska/W3Cx-4of5-thru-May-2024/README.md

-The different time segments are called "cues" and each cue has an id (1, 2, 3 and 4 in the above example), a startTime and an endTime, and a text content that can contain HTML tags for styling (<b>, etc...) or be associated with a "voice" as in the above example.
+The different time segments are called "cues" and each cue has an id (1, 2, 3 and 4 in the above example), a startTime and an endTime, and a text content that can contain HTML tags for styling (&lt;b&gt;, etc...) or be associated with a "voice" as in the above example.
 In this case, the text content is wrapped inside <v <i>name_of_speaker</i>>...</v> elements.